alei73/Study-Buddy/README.md

-# Study-Buddy
+# dicelab
-This project was a coding assignment where we had to create our own website.
+This project was a coding assignment where we had to use javascript for commands.